-Point source model fit.
+• Point source model fit.
 The observed object is modeled as a point source with finite proper motion and parallax and constant flux (allowed to be different in each band).
 This model is a good description for non-variable stars and other unresolved sources.
-Its DMS-REQ-0276 11 parameters will be simultaneously constrained using information from all available observations in all bands.
+DMS-REQ-0276 Its 11 parameters will be constrained using some combination of matched Source positions, centroids measured on short-period coadds, and dipole moments measured during difference-image forced photometry.